axibase/atsd/administration/migration/container.md

 /dev/md2       1008G  262G  736G  27% /
 ```

-If the [backup](#backup) will be stored on the same file system, add it to the estimated disk space usage.
+If the [backup](#backup) is stored on the same file system, add it to the estimated disk space usage.

 Calculate disk space requirements.